Internet censorship in Dubai and UAE

 For the most part, internet censorship is not overly draconian in the UAE.
 Certainly, much less so than somewhere like China or Iran for example.
 It would be rare that any news is censored, even news critical of the UAE.
 The filtering policy concentrates more on pornography, dating, gambling, and other culturally or religiously offensive internet content.
 For many families, the blocking of porn might be seen as a plus when considering a move to Dubai.
 And those who desperately want to access the blocked websites usually find a way eventually (using a VPN is one way to access blocked websites from what we've heard).

 The most irritating censorship is likely to be the increasing number of Wikipedia pages that are blocked; Skype (update: Skype is accessible in the UAE from 2013) and other VOIP websites; websites like www.couchsurfing.org (update: accessible in 20130 but seems to come and go); and some search terms.
-Children looking for feline related material might wonder what they've done wrong when entering one particular synonym for a cat for example.
+Children looking for feline related material might wonder what they've done wrong when entering one particular synonym for a cat or kitten for example.
 Or anyone wanting to do some research into gambling or casinos will find their web searches return no results.
 One wonders how Dubai World (a Dubai Government owned company) ever managed to find out enough information to feel confident about investing in Las Vegas.
 Then again, had they been able to search more freely on the internet in the UAE, perhaps they wouldn't have lost quite so much money on their gamble ... er ... investment with MGM, the casino operator.